2 Million Dollar Term Life Insurance | A Comprehensive Guide

 • Age: Younger applicants pay lower premiums due to a lower risk of death during the term.

-• Health: Pre-existing conditions or poor health can increase premiums.
+• Health: Pre-existing conditions or poor health can lead to higher premiums.
 Insurers often require a medical exam to assess risk.

 • Lifestyle: Smoking, excessive drinking, or high-risk hobbies (e.g., skydiving) can raise costs.

-• Occupation: High-risk jobs, like construction or firefighting, may lead to higher premiums.
+• Occupation: High-risk jobs, such as construction or firefighting, may result in higher premiums.

-• Term Length: Longer terms have higher premiums, as the insurer covers you for a longer period.
+• Term Length: Longer terms have higher premiums, as the insurer covers you for a more extended period.

 • Coverage Amount: A $2 million policy costs more than a $500,000 policy, though term life remains affordable even for high coverage.